nabeelshan78/NLP-From-Scratch-to-Deployment/README.md

 The final comparison shows a **+4.47% absolute improvement in test accuracy** from using a fine-tuned model.
 This is because the pre-trained model has already learned a deep, nuanced understanding of the English language from a massive corpus, which it can then adapt to our specific task with minimal training.

 <img src="outputs/comparative_performance.png" alt="Comparative Performance Bar Chart" width="1000"/>

+The bar plots for the custom model show a clear story of iterative improvement

 <img src="outputs/learning_curves.png" alt="Full Training Journey Learning Curves" height=500 width="1000"/>

 The learning curves for the custom model show a clear story of iterative improvement: an initial learning phase, followed by aggressive fine-tuning with Adam, and finally a "polishing" phase with `CosineAnnealingLR` to achieve the best possible performance.